tomjoht/tomjoht.github.io/_posts/2023/10/2023-10-18-what-is-diataxis-documentation-framework.md

 In conclusion, should you be using Diátaxis?
 Even if you don’t separate content by type, defining and shaping content into these four content types might help improve your documentation.
 It’s an easy-to-understand approach to documentation that draws power and appeal from this simplicity.
 You can learn more at [https://diataxis.fr](https://diataxis.fr).

+## Related resources

+See this BrightTALK video [Introducing the Diátaxis Approach to Technical Documentation](https://www.brighttalk.com/webcast/9273/594742).

 <hr/>

 *I wrote this post with some AI assistance.*